Kluivert tells Koora: "The Netherlands will reach the World Cup quarter-finals"... and he believes this side is the closest to lifting the trophy | Goal.com English Saudi Arabia

 Patrick Kluivert, the former Netherlands striker, has shared his predictions for the Oranje, led by Ronald Koeman, at the 2026 World Cup, which is set to take place next summer in the United States, Canada and Mexico.

-The Dutch have been drawn in Group F alongside Sweden, Japan and Tunisia, and they will open their campaign against Japan on 14 June.
+The Dutch sit in Group F alongside Sweden, Japan and Tunisia, and will open their campaign against Japan on 14 June.

 The Netherlands have never won the World Cup, despite reaching the final three times.

-Kluivert himself played in the 1998 tournament with a golden generation; the Dutch reached the semi-finals before losing on penalties to Brazil, with the former striker netting in that match.
+Kluivert himself played in the 1998 tournament, where a golden generation came within sight of the final only to be eliminated by Brazil on penalties in the semi-finals; the former striker did find the net in that match.

 Overall, he earned 79 caps, scoring 40 goals and providing seven assists.